 Wellington Regional Trails

-2 people posing for a selfie at the top of Mount Rangituhi, with a view of Porirua behind them.
+2 people posing for a selfie at the top of Rangituhi, with a view of Porirua behind them.

 2 people walk along large rocks, on the Red Rocks Coastal Walkway.